duangenquan/bhtsne/README.md

 This is forked from https://github.com/lvdmaaten/bhtsne, and the main updates are:

-+ Easy compile and visualize results on linux/osx
++ Easy compile and visualize results on Linux/OSX

 # Preparation
 Install boost

-ubuntu
+Linux
 ```
 sudo apt-get install libboost-all-dev
 ```

-mac
+OSX
 ```
 brew install boost --with-python
 brew install boost-python